debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 2. Do real installation step 3 below, i.e. add the `_includes/talkyard-comments.html` file.

-3. Do real installation step 4 below, i.e. start including that file.
+3. Do real installation step 4 below, i.e. start including that file. **Restart** Jekyll afterwards.

 Now, regenerate your blog and look at the comment section that should appear below the blog posts.
 You can post test comments **but** they'll disappear later on, some day.
 Currently the comment section background color is always white, but later on you'll be able to tweak how it looks.